calderwong/hapa-proto0.00.00.7-visualizer/README.md

 1. Repo → **Settings** → **Pages**.
 2. Ensure **Source** is set to `gh-pages / (root)`.
 3. Save.
 Changes may take a minute to propagate.

+### Easter‑Egg Marker

+Whenever a file containing an intentional easter egg is later removed or overwritten, we add the symbol sequence **😉🐇🕳️** (wink + rabbit + hole) in the related commit message or docs to flag its presence in history.